 Standard safety features include:

 The Optima Hybrid can cruise on electric-only power under light acceleration and sufficient battery charge.
-For pedestrian awareness, the Optima Hybrid emits simulated engine noise when the car is moving on electric power alone.
+EPA-estimated gas mileage for the base Optima Hybrid LX is 36/40 mpg city/highway while the uplevel EX is rated at 35/39 mpg.

 Visual changes amount to a hybrid badge in back, aerodynamic 16- or 17-inch alloy wheels, minor differences to the grille and front lights, and a small rear spoiler.
-Aerodynamic enhancements include lower bumper extensions and a slight reduction in ride height.
+Aerodynamic enhancements include a slight reduction in ride height and underbody covers.
 All told, the Optima Hybrid looks far more like the regular Optima than the Sonata Hybrid does a Sonata.

 Select up to three models to compare with the 2013 Kia Optima Hybrid.